- Think about how memory access patterns determine cache hit rates.

 In the above image, we transpose each submatrix Aij of matrix A into

 its final location in the output matrix, one submatrix at a time.
-As always, it is a nontrivial
+It is important to note that transposing

 Since we operate on and finish transposing each submatrix one at a time, we consolidate our memory accesses to that smaller chunk of memory when transposing that particular submatrix, which increases the degree of temporal (and spatial) locality that we exhibit, which makes our cache performance better, which makes our program run faster.